itsanthonio/Vision-To-Speech/README.md

     o	The application will generate an English caption, translate it to Twi, and produce an audio output of the Twi caption.

-By following these steps, users can easily deploy and run VeMa Translator on their local machines, enhancing accessibility and communication for Twi speakers and the visually impaired.